-I became fascinated by it and decided to know more about it so I looked it up and found out that it didn’t only require some electrical knowledge to operate it but it also needed to be programmed to function in a specific way.
+I became fascinated by it and decided to know more about it so I looked it up and found out that it didn’t only require some electrical knowledge to operate but it also needed to be programmed to function in a specific way.
 So I made up my mind to learn to programme for good and in the long haul.

 TAKING THE STEP

 But didn’t feel satisfied.
-As it was only a do-as-instructed type of learning, except now that they have integrated the pro feature that has cool features and project and requires a minimum fee to access.
+As it was only a do-as-instructed type of learning, except now that they have integrated the pro feature that has cool features and projects and requires a minimum fee to access.
 After a while, I had issues with my laptop, so I needed something mobile and discovered Sololearn.

 Sololearn to me was and still is a great platform.
-You can compare it to the facebook of coding.
+You can compare it to the Facebook of coding.
 Their bottom-top process of teaching was quite cool.
-They had a text editor for running your codes and people were given the permission to share their codes.
+They had a text editor for running your codes and people were given permission to share their codes.
 They had rankings to help motivate people and you could easily ask members questions on issues you didn’t understand.
 You could also contribute to some of the lessons.

 There was also a challenge section to test your knowledge in it.
 It was beautiful.
 But I made a terrible mistake then.
 I learnt lots of stuff with little or no practice.
 Each time I tried to work on a project after learning every concept from a particular section, it seemed foreign to me.

 I decided to find a platform that was more project-oriented and luckily enough, I discovered Freecodecamp.
-Working on various projects on freecodecamp made me feel more confident and knowledgeable in areas I learnt through their platform.
+Working on various projects on freecodecamp made me feel more confident and knowledgeable in areas I learned through their platform.
 Right now my progress has increased exponentially and I am really happy about that.

 TIPS TO AID IN CODING